Adderall, Vyvanse, and Jaw Clenching: How to Protect Your Teeth During Treatment

 For some people, stimulant-induced jaw clenching goes beyond a dental concern — it’s uncomfortable enough to affect concentration, mood, or daily function.
 In these cases, raise it as a side effect concern with your prescribing clinician.
 Options that may be discussed:

 These are clinician decisions.
-The point is that significant jaw clenching from medication is a legitimate side effect worth discussing — it doesn’t have to be silently tolerated.
+Significant jaw clenching from medication is a legitimate side effect worth discussing — it doesn’t have to be silently tolerated.

 The Bottom Line